holepunchto/dht-rpc/README.md

 {
   // A list of bootstrap nodes
   bootstrap: [ 'bootstrap-node.com:24242', ... ],
-  // Optionally pass in your own UDP socket to use.
-  socket: udpSocket,
   // Optionally pass in array of { host, port } to add to the routing table if you know any peers
   nodes: [{ host, port }, ...],
   // Optionally pass a port you prefer to bind to instead of a random one
-  bind: 0,
+  port: 0,
+  // Optionally pass a UDX instance on which sockets will be created. udx,
   // dht-rpc will automatically detect if you are firewalled.
 If you know that you are not set this to false
   firewalled: true
 }